camunda/camunda-docs-manual/content/user-guide/testing/_index.md

 ## Migration from a version prior to 7.17.0

-In order to migrate from an earlier Camunda Platform Assert version to a version 7.17.0 or higher, the following points have to be considered:
+In order to migrate from an earlier Camunda 7 Assert version to a version 7.17.0 or higher, the following points have to be considered:

 * The groupId for Maven dependencies has changed, it is now `org.camunda.bpm`.
 Project dependencies have to be adjusted accordingly.
 * There might be multiple artifacts available for a specific version as shown in the compatibility overview above.
 The artifact that matches the other project dependencies has to be chosen by `artifactId` and `version`.